fdschneider/bexis_traits/whitepaper_draft.md

 #### Extension on observation context (occurence)

 This category of columns contains further information about the individual specimen or occurence that has been observed and measured.
-Most of these information only apply to measured data, not literature or other derived trait data.

-sex, lifeStage, age, morphotype, location, event data, sampling method,

-The Darwin Core
+As a high-level discrimination of the source of the measurement or fact, the column `basisOfRecord` takes an entry about the type of trait data recorded: Were they taken by own measurement (distinguish "LivingSpecimen", "PreservedSpecimen", "FossilSpecimen") or taken from literature ("literatureData"), from an existing trait database ("traitDatabase"), or is it expert knowledge ("expertKnowledge").
+It is highly recommended to provide further detail about the source in the column `basisOfRecordDetails`.

+For both literature and measured data, trait values may be recorded for different sub-categories of individuals of a taxon to capture polymorphisms, for instance differentiated by sex or life stage.
+The template provides the fields `sex`, `lifeStage`, `age`, and `morphotype` for this distinction.

+Seasonal variation of traits may be recored by assigning a date and time of sampling to the occurcence, using the fields `year`,	`month` and	`day`, depending on resolution.
+The field definitions of the Darwin Core Standard can be applied instead, to refer to a geological stratum, for instance.
+Sampling may be further specified using a unique identifier for the sampling event `eventID`	which references to an external dataset.
+The record of a `samplingProtocol` may capture bias in samling methods.

+To capture geographic variation of traits, a set of fields for georeferencing can put the observation into spatial and ecological context (`habitat`, 	`decimalLongitude`,	`decimalLatitude`, `elevation`,	`geodeticDatum`, `verbatimLocality`, `country`, `countryCode`).
+The field `locationID` may be used to reference the occurence to a dataset-specific or global identifier.
+This allows the trait data to double as observation data, e.g. for upload to the GBIF database.

 #### metadata columns

 rights, bibliographicCitation, license, datasetID, datasetName, authorLastname, authorFirstname

 ### The Biodiversity Exploratories Extensions and template